prometheus/docs/content/docs/introduction/overview.md

 Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
 It stores all scraped samples locally and runs rules over this data to either record new time series from existing data or generate alerts.
-PromDash or other API consumers can be used to visualize the collected data.
+Grafana or other API consumers can be used to visualize the collected data.

 ## When does it fit?